 And even if you do enjoy penetrative sex, Woodbridge poses changing it up a little.

 “Say, ‘Let’s not do that this week, let’s try everything but’,” she suggests.
 “It can help you use your imagination and become more creative, which is really fun.
 There are huge benefits to taking it off the menu.”

 Not rushing into things is key, she argues.
 Take the time to talk to your partner about your wants, needs and desires and frame them in a positive way.

 “This can be arousing in itself,” she says.
 “Building up that erotic tension without actually doing anything can be wonderful.
 Why not take a bit of time to get it right?”

-Neither an erect penis nor penetration are essential ingredients for amazing sex.
+Neither an erect penis nor sexual penetration are essential ingredients for a healthy sexual relationship.
 Experiment with everything from touch to erotic talk via the latest sex toys, and you may find it benefits your sex life immeasurably.

 What's more, non-penetrative sex isn’t synonymous with a “sexless relationship”.
 Quite the contrary.
 It opens up a whole new world of sexual experimentation, undiscovered pleasure, and intimacy with your partner that can ultimately help to build a healthy sexual relationship.